hbradio/portfolio/content/fact-checking.md

 On average, almost 60% of his claims are false.
 I cannot continually fact check every new thing he says, but I can reference these rates when dismissing new claims he makes.

-And is this the same for every other politician?
+And is it the same for every other politician?
 No.
 You can see in this example that RFK Jr's rate of lying is meaningfully different than Pete Buttigieg's.